darwinia-network/bridger/task/task-darwinia-ethereum/docs/Guide.md

 - darwinia.relayer_private_key

-> NOTE: please use same password to encrypt your keys.
+> NOTE: please use the same password to encrypt your keys.

 when the configuration is encrypted, the task will not start until you provide the password.

-your can start with password
+your can start with `--password`

 ```bash
 ./target/release/bridger start -n task-darwinia-ethereum --password
 ```

-or without password to start. then run `set-password` command.
+or without `--password` to start. then run the `set-password` command.

 ```bash
 ./target/release/bridger task start -n task-darwinia-ethereum